Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

 Meanwhile, control participants often noted that their weekly plans lacked similar flexibility or guidance: \textit{``I don't think my goals really changed.
 I think I did kind of a similar intensity each week''} (P17), Others explicitly noted the absence of specific guidance: \textit{``It doesn't give any workout ideas, it doesn't give any guidance, it doesn't give any tips''} (P2).

-Taken together, these results highlight that while the chatbot itself was not typically seen as the central source of accountability or motivation, participants valued the supportive and facilitative role it played in creating and flexibly adjusting weekly plans, overcoming unforeseen barriers, and providing tailored recommendations and advice.
+Taken together, these results highlight that while the chatbot was not seen as the central source of accountability or motivation, participants valued the supportive and facilitative role it played in helping create and flexibly adjust weekly plans, overcome unforeseen barriers, and provide tailored recommendations and advice.